 You don’t really want to wait an hour to eat breakfast when all you really want/need is a big pot of hot coffee.
 But they’re also too delicious to wait for a holiday brunch.

 Whether you have these gluten free pancakes for breakfast or dinner, enjoy!
-And watch the video below to see how easy they are to make!
+And watch the video on this page to see how easy they are to make!
 If you make this recipe, and love it, I’d love for you to leave a 5-star rating thank you!

 Be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – I love seeing what you make!